The 26 Most Powerful Logo Redesigns of 2021

 UK agency Sunhouse came up with a sensuous and delicious new logo for the king of ice-creams, Magnum.
 According to the agency, the new brand positioning was intended to be a ‘liberated force of pleasure’ (calm down.)
 Hyperbole aside, the new logo is better.
 As an inverted version of the old one, the new Magnum logo acts as a gold stamp.

 It’s cleaner, richer, and we particularly love the subtle texture effect!

-They’ve come a long way from their simple, low-fee money transfer platform.
+It’s come a long way from its simple, low-fee money transfer platform.
 Now, Wise has a new logo and brand to keep pace with its role as a leader in the fintech space.
 The new logo is shorter, snappier, and visually effortless – which represents their platform perfectly!